dozjs/doz/documentation/index.md

 ---

-### ExtWebComponent: doz component as web component
+### DozWebComponent: doz component as web component

 **Since 2.5.0**

 If you need to use a doz component outside your JavaScript app then this is for you.
-Calling the `Doz.createExtWebComponent` method will create a web component that will incorporate your doz component.
+Calling the `Doz.createDozWebComponent` method will create a web component that will incorporate your doz component.
 Keep in mind that the prefix "ext-" will be added to the tag, this to prevent Doz from processing possible web components that have the same name as the doz components.